Keerthi-pk10/MLsolutionforagriculture/README.md

 # Problem statement
-A Machine learning approch to detect diseases in tomato leaves
+A Machine learning approch to detect diseases in tomato leaves.This is to develop an accurate and efficient system that can automatically identify the presence of diseases in tomato leaves from images.
+The system should be able to classify images into different categories based on the type of disease present and provide recommendations for appropriate treatment measures.

 # Dataset used
 The dataset used for images is the PlantVillage dataset from UPenn